oxylabs/oxylabs-sdk-python/README.md

 Since the parameters in this method are sent as as headers there are only a few parameters which this integration method accepts.
 You can find those parameters at https://developers.oxylabs.io/scraper-apis/getting-started/integration-methods/proxy-endpoint#accepted-parameters.

-The proxy endpoint integration is very open ended allowing many different use cases:
+The Proxy endpoint integration is very open ended allowing many different use cases:

 ```python
 from oxylabs import Proxy